 The pesto recipe of my town (Alcamo) is something that I must share:

-which is a pesto very similar to that of Trapani but without the addition of almonds.
+which is a pesto very similar to that one of Trapani but without the addition of almonds.

 A typical dish of the Alcamese tradition with ammogghiu are “li scurmi arrustuti”, freshly caught and roasted mackerel, an amazing recipe that dates back to Roman times.